ratthapoomng/git_branch_basic/README.md

 You can find those two URLs by pressing the code dropdown on the main page or the repository.
 Note: Monash Gitlab only allows you to use SSH, so skip the HTTPS part.

-If you use HTTPS, it will usually authenticate by asking you to log in.
+If you use HTTPS, it will usually authenticate by asking you to login.
-The HTTPS URL will look like this: https://git.infotech.monash.edu/fit5136/fit5136-s1-2024/thursday-2-4-3.git
+The HTTPS URL will look like this: https://www.github.com/user_name/repo-name.git

-If you use SSH, you will have to put your PC SSH public key and add it to the Gitlab profile(Edit profile>SSH Keys>Add new key) first.
+If you use SSH, you will have to put your PC SSH public key and add it to the gitlab profile(Edit profile>SSH Keys>Add new key) first.
-The SSH URL will look like this: git@git.infotech.monash.edu:fit5136/fit5136-s1-2024/thursday-2-4-3.git
+The SSH URL will look like this: git@github.com:user_name/repo_name.git

 Now that you cloned a repository, please change the directory(using cd command) to the repository that you have cloned.
 All of the commands below will not work if you are outside a git repository.